 by Craig Lombard, Electrical Engineering Manager, CET Technology

-The intent of this write-up is to provide engineers with an understanding of how a few of their most useful equations are derived.
+The intent of this article is to provide engineers with an understanding of how a few of their most useful equations are derived.
 Most engineers are familiar with Faraday’s Law of Induction and from this law some of their most important and well-used equations are created.
 The equations derived in this write-up are of particular use to transformer and inductor design engineers.

 We can use Faraday’s law of induction to find the voltage transformer equation, the current inductor equation and the well-known formula that relates voltage and current for an inductor.